Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Result analysis

 \section{Result analysis}

-This section presents results for analysing, visualising, and understanding the inner hierarchical clustering phenomena of the speaker recognition neural network.
-In particular, Section~\ref{sec:CCMresult} presents the results for how well HDBSCAN and SLINK analyse the hierarchical clustering phenomena of network representations, evaluated using the CCM method~\cite{rosenberg2007v}.
-Section~\ref{sec:xdendrogram} presents the results for the dendrogram's visualisation and the HCCM's semantic interpretation of the inner hierarchical clustering phenomena.
+This section presents results for analysing, visualising, and interpreting hierarchical clustering phenomena within the representation space (i.e.\ inner hierarchical clustering phenomena) of the speaker recognition network, with the initial question of what unknown organisations exist in the network's representation space.
+In particular, Section~\ref{sec:CCMresult} presents how well HDBSCAN and SLINK analyse different inner hierarchical clustering phenomena, as evaluated using the CCM method~\cite{rosenberg2007v}.
+Section~\ref{sec:xdendrogram} presents the dendrogram visualisation and HCCM's semantic interpretation of the best-analysed inner hierarchical clustering phenomenon revealed by either SLINK or HDBSCAN.

-\subsection{Analysing inner hierarchical clustering - CCM's evaluation}
+\subsection{Analysing inner hierarchical clustering: CCM's evaluation}

-To analyse the inner hierarchical clustering phenomena of the speaker recognition network, SLINK~\cite{gower1969minimum} and HDBSCAN~\cite{campello2013density} are applied to examine whether representations from a well-trained network form hierarchical representation clusters.
-The quality of these analyses is evaluated using Rosenberg et al.'s CCM method~\cite{rosenberg2007v}, which quantifies the overall matching degree to which the hierarchical representation clusters produced by SLINK or HDBSCAN align with the predefined representation divisions of semantic classes.
+CCM~\cite{rosenberg2007v} is used to evaluate how well SLINK~\cite{gower1969minimum} and HDBSCAN~\cite{campello2013density} analyse inner hierarchical clustering phenomena of the speaker recognition network, by scoring the quality of the hierarchical representation clusters corresponding to each phenomenon.
+Specifically, higher-quality hierarchical representation clusters are expected to overall align more closely with the predefined grouping information of the representations.

-Fig.~\ref{fig:identity} presents the CCM's overall matching degrees for matching hierarchical representation clusters, separately produced by applying SLINK and HDBSCAN to representations of varying audio lengths, with predefined representation divisions of identity-related individual classes.
-In particular, the four second-level subplots from left to right in Fig.~\ref{fig:identity} correspond to the overall matching degrees evaluated on hierarchical representation clusters of 4-, 2-, 1-, and 0.2-second audio representations, respectively.
-Within each of the four subplots, the $y$-axis represents the overall matching degree (i.e.\ a value range of 0~$\sim$~1), and the $x$-axis represents the $minPts$ parameter.
-When $minPts = 0$, it indicates that the matching degree is evaluated based on hierarchical representation clusters produced by applying SLINK to representations of a certain audio length.
-When $minPts > 0$, it indicates that the matching degree is evaluated based on hierarchical representation clusters produced by applying HDBSCAN to representations of a certain audio length.
-Lastly, blue and yellow points denote the usage of F-score and L-score metrics in quantifying the overall matching degree.
+Fig.~\ref{fig:identity} presents the CCM overall matching degrees between hierarchical representation clusters produced by SLINK and HDBSCAN under different setups and the predefined representation divisions of identity-related semantic classes.
+The four subplots correspond to representations extracted from 4-, 2-, 1-, and 0.2-second audio clips, respectively.
+Within each subplot, the $x$-axis represents the $minPts$ parameter, where $minPts = 0$ corresponds to SLINK and $minPts > 0$ corresponds to HDBSCAN.
+The $y$-axis represents the overall matching degree, with blue and yellow points denoting the F-score and L-score metrics, respectively.